+ITEM 1

-ITEM 1 ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS

 Our Board of Directors is divided into three classes with staggered terms, each consisting of approximately one-third of the total number of the members of the Board of Directors.
 Directors are elected for a term of three years.
-At the Annual Meeting, the term of office of the Class II directors will expire, and three persons will be elected to serve in that class until our fiscal year 2010 Annual Meeting or until their respective successors are elected.
-The terms of office of the Class III and Class I directors will expire at our fiscal year 2008 and 2009 Annual Meetings, respectively.
+At the Annual Meeting, the term of office of the Class III directors will expire, and three persons will be elected to serve in that class until the annual meeting following our fiscal year 2011 or until their respective successors are elected.
+The terms of office of the Class I and Class II directors will expire at the annual meetings following our fiscal year 2009 and 2010, respectively.

 Discretionary authority is solicited to vote for the election of a substitute for any of said nominees who, for any reason currently unknown, cannot be a candidate for election.
-The shares represented by proxy will be voted for the election as directors of the nominees for Class II directors named below if no direction is made otherwise.
-All nominees are currently directors of the Company and were elected by the shareholders at our Annual Meeting held in January 2005.
+The shares represented by proxy will be voted for the election as directors of the nominees for Class III directors named below if no direction is made otherwise.
+All nominees are currently directors of the Company and, except for Robert J. Olson, were elected by the shareholders at our Annual Meeting held in January 2006.
+Mr. Olson was appointed to the Board of Directors and elected to the position of Chairman of the Board and Chief Executive Officer, in addition to his position as President, effective May 5, 2008.